YasharF/semantic-auto-release/README.md

 # semantic-auto-release

-Automated, secure, PR‑based semantic release flow for npm packages with Conventional Commits enforcement.
+Automated, secure, direct-to-main semantic release flow for npm packages with Conventional Commits enforcement.

 ## What it does

-- Enforces Conventional Commits in all PRs
+- Enforces Conventional Commits (via included commitlint config and optional local Husky hook)
-- Calculates next version via semantic-release
+- Calculates the next version using semantic-release
-- Updates CHANGELOG.md, package.json, package-lock.json in main
+- Updates CHANGELOG.md and bumps version in package.json and package-lock.json
-- Opens a bump PR to protected main branch
-- Validates commit authors and changed files before merge
-- Auto‑merges the PR when all CI checks pass
-- Publishes the package to npm and creates a GitHub Release
+- Publishes the package to npm and creates a GitHub Release with changelog notes
-- Cleans up the temporary bump branch

 ## How to enable in your repo

 ### 1. Install

-`npm install --save-dev @yasharf/semantic-auto-release`
+npm install --save-dev @yasharf/semantic-auto-release

+### 2. Add release config

+Copy release.config.js from this package into the root of your repo (or reference it directly if preferred).

-### 2. Create a single trigger workflow
+### 3. Create a trigger workflow

 Add .github/workflows/ci_auto_release.yml: